Ruth-Ann Thorn: Represented artists

 Thorn picks unknown artists for EC Gallery and brings them to the attention of collectors.
-She brought Michael Flohr, Henry Asencio, Christopher M, and Michael Summers to the attention of art collectors and they are now internationally acclaimed artists.
-Thorn helped in bringing Asencio to the limelight when he was almost homeless.
+She brought internationally acclaimed artists Michael Flohr, Henry Asencio, Christopher M, and Michael Summers to the attention of art collectors.

 Art of the City

 She has developed a YouTube channel, "Art of the City" where she airs the art shows and documentaries for which she will travel to different localities.
 Since inception Thorn had spread the location of EC Gallery to different localities of USA, now she will bring artist from different regions and plans to host two shows; “Winter Wonderland” in January and “Hearts and Flowers” in February.

 Thorn started a documentary series, “Art of the City” in 2019 aimed at helping people understand that an art is not just a piece of art, it has a whole story of life experience of the artist.
 Locale and art are interconnected, and without knowing the locale we can’t understand the theme of the art.
 When patrons know the artist personally they’ll be able to understand the art in a better way.

 For this, she has been traveling across the United States interviewing those artists who have resided in a specific city for more than 25 years.
 In Santa Fe she interviewed Roxanne Swentzell, George Rivera, Raymond Nordwall, and Nocona Burgess.
 In San Diego, she interviewed prominent artists from diverse backgrounds; James Hubbell, Victor Ochoa, Michael Flohr, and Gloria Lee.
 In New Orleans, she interviewed Willie Birch, Michael Guidry, Molly Maguire “Magwire”, James Michalopoulos, and Brandon “B-Mike” Odums.”